 On October 22, 2019, the Board of Directors approved the Derby TopCo, Inc. 2019 Stock Incentive Plan ("Derby TopCo, Inc. Plan").
 Under this plan, we can issue up to 16.4 million options or other equity awards.
-The granted awards contain service criteria, performance criteria, or a combination thereof for vesting and have a 10-year contractual term.
+The granted awards contain service criteria, performance criteria, market conditions, or a combination thereof for vesting and have a 10-year contractual term.
 Options with a service condition generally vest over 5 years with 20% vesting in equal vesting installments.
-Options with a performance condition vest based on applicable cash outflows to the investors exceeding their original cash investment by a multiple of 1.5 to 2.5 times.
+Options with a performance condition and a market condition vest based upon a change in control, initial public offering, or a sponsor distribution or deemed return if the investors have achieved specified levels of return on investment.
 In addition, as part of a change in control in 2019, 6.3 million fully vested rollover options remain outstanding.